 Leadership group members

-Deputy Chair, Mr Robert Cornall AO
+Chair, Mr Robert Cornall AO

 Mr Robert Cornall brings considerable expertise to the Taskforce after a career as a solicitor, legal administrator, and legal policy maker.
+Mr Cornall was Deputy Chair of the Taskforce from November 2012 to 30 November 2014.

 From 2000 to 2008, Mr Cornall was the Secretary of the Attorney-General's Department.
+Since 2008, Mr Cornall has undertaken a number of different projects and appointments from the Australian Government.

 In 2006, Mr Cornall was appointed an Officer of the Order of Australia for his service to the community through contributions to the development of public policy.
 Mr Cornall's particular contributions included counter-terrorism arrangements in a changing global security environment, and advice and governance across a diverse range of responsibilities within the civil justice system.